My Ultimate Reading List

 The Phoenix Project (Kim, Behr, & Spafford)

-- Oddly entertaining narative on why devops is beneficial.
+- Oddly entertaining narrative on why devops is beneficial.
 Would only do as an Audiobook.

 Save your money